11 December 2019

 Awards were made in three other categories, with ‘The Evolution of memory systems: ancestors, anatomy and adaptions’ by Elisabeth Murray, Steven Wise and Kim Graham named as the winning academic monograph.

-The textbook award went to Colin Cooper’s ‘Psychological testing: Theory and practice’, while Jill Archer was honoured in the practitioner text category for her ‘Autism spectrum disorder: Characteristics, causes and practical issues’.
+The textbook award went to Colin Cooper’s ‘Psychological testing: Theory and practice’, while Jill Boucher was honoured in the practitioner text category for her ‘Autism spectrum disorder: Characteristics, causes and practical issues’.